Changes expected to happen in the Santa Barbara City Council Race if current numbers hold

 She sides with Mayor Randy Rowse on that approach going forward.

-In District Two, on the Santa Barbara Mesa, incumbent Mike Jordan is en route to a victory over Terra Taylor.
+In District 2, on the Santa Barbara Mesa, incumbent Mike Jordan with 3,789 votes is en route to a victory over Terra Taylor with 953 votes.

-In District Three covering the Westside and a portion of downtown, six-year councilman Oscar Gutierrez is leading challenger and businessman Tony Becerra.
+In District 3 covering the Westside and a portion of downtown, six-year councilman Oscar Gutierrez with 1492 votes is leading challenger and businessman Tony Becerra who has 1,002.

 The votes will be certified within a month.
+Later in the week, ballots that were collected on election day will be processed and added to the totals.
 Those declared winners will be sworn in during the first meeting in January at Santa Barbara City Hall.